Im talking about the other A word…. ANXIETY

 As a Respiratory Therapist and a lifelong asthmatic, I know all too well that anxiety and breathlessness usually go hand in hand.
 Still, I often catch myself getting a little defensive when a medical person abruptly brings up the A word and asthma in the same sentence, or if I see the word pop up somewhere in my medical records.

 Let’s face it, no one wants to be labeled as “Anxious” when they’re having very real breathing discomfort.
 Just remember(and I’m guilty of forgetting this at times), that being called “anxious” isn’t the same as being called “crazy”.
 It doesn’t mean that it’s all in your head.
 Unless you’ve been diagnosed with a generalized anxiety disorder (what they call GAD), it’s the breathlessness that causes the anxiety, not the other way around.

-For those who might not know, breathlessness, or what they call “dyspnea”, is an uncomfortable and distressful subjective sensation of one’s own breathing .It causes anxiety because the shortness of breath feels out of proportion to the degree of effort exerted.
+For those who might not know, breathlessness, or what they call “dyspnea”, is an uncomfortable and distressful subjective sensation of one’s own breathing .It causes anxiety because the breathlessness feels out of proportion to the degree of effort exerted.
 By contrast, an athlete who is exercising, for example, would not complain of dyspnea because a certain degree of respiratory difficulty is expected.
 If you have asthma or chronic lung disease, you’re gonna experience some degree of anxiety.. that’s just the way it is.
 Unfortunately, sometimes medical people aren’t very tactful when using the A word, which of course can make a person they’re treating for breathing problems even more anxious.

 So why do medical people bring up the A word in the first place?